Liberals (Sweden): Statistical changes in voter base

 The party enjoys higher support among people above the age of 65, tending to be higher among people who have completed higher education.
 Its support is lowest among people with a pre-gymnasial education.
 The party's voters are predominantly urban with more than 30% of L-voters residing in Metropolitan Stockholm.
 The party's support is especially strong in affluent municipalities such as Danderyd, Lidingö and Lomma.
 According to Sveriges Television's exit poll for the 2019 European parliament election, voters of the Liberals were the most likely to approve of Sweden's EU membership.
 In September 2022, 84% of L-voters supported Sweden's bid to join NATO.

+Historical electorate

+Historically the party had a strong base in the 'free churches' (Protestant congregations not part of the state church that turned into powerful grassroots movements in the late 19th century), but with the exception of certain regions, that is not a significant feature today.